-Actually we have finished our course book Richmond Publishing’s Thumbs Up 3 and I’ve shared all our Digital Escape the Classroom games; but I’ve decided to prepare a summer revision game for my students.
+Actually we have finished our course book Richmond Publishing’s Thumbs Up 3 and I’ve shared all our Digital Escape Room games; but I’ve decided to prepare a summer revision game for my students.

 The course book’s teacher pack has very well designed Practice Booklet Tests: These tests cover all units’ main topics and you can use them as end of unit – term tests or for revision just like I did.
 I had 3 untouched tests; so I wanted to use them as an educational and fun summer holiday English activity.

-If this is your first time here and you want to learn more about Digital Escape the Classroom games, you may want to check my first blog post and if you want to download more games you can click the #escapetheclassroom tag from the main page.
+If this is your first time here and you want to learn more about Digital Escape Room games, you may want to check my first blog post and if you want to download more games (9 games so far) you can click the #escape the classroom tag from the main page.

 So, I prepared this game using Richmond Publishing course book Thumbs Up 3 Unit 5 and 6 revision tests images and questions.
 Yes, I have turned an ordinary test into a Digital Escape Room.

 Soon, I’m gonna share a “How to prepare a Digital Escape Room” tutorial – screen record YouTube video.
 Please, stay in touch ^_^

 It is for our 3rd graders (CEFR A1, GESE 3, CYL Movers) but as I always say, you can play these games with any level above just for fun or as a time filler!

 This is how the game looks like.
 It has 7 sections.

 Grammar Focus: Simple Past Tense, regular and irregular words, to be (was, were)